Skip to contents

 contour <- extract_contour(binary_img)

-# Professional visualization theme
+# Professional visualization theme used throughout

 aforo_theme <- function() {